-Palo Alto, Calif., December 22, 2014 /PRNewswire/ -- Eiger BioPharmaceuticals Incorporated announced the positive results of a Phase 2a study of lonafarnib in patients with chronic hepatitis delta virus (HDV) infection.
+Palo Alto, Calif., February 23, 2015 /PRNewswire/ -- Eiger BioPharmaceuticals, Inc. announced today that positive results of a Phase 2 study of lonafarnib in patients with chronic hepatitis delta viral (HDV) infection will be presented this week at the CROI meeting in Seattle, Washington.
 The study was conducted at the National Institutes of Health (NIH) Clinical Center in Bethesda, Maryland.
-The double-blinded, randomized, placebo-controlled, dose ascending study evaluated two doses of lonafarnib, 100 mg twice daily and 200 mg twice daily for 28 days.
-"This proof-of-concept study is the first ever to evaluate lonafarnib, the first of a class of novel antiviral agents known as prenylation inhibitors, in patients infected with HDV", said David Cory, President and Chief Executive Officer of Eiger.
-"Hepatitis Delta is the most severe form of human viral hepatitis and a therapy is sorely needed."
+The double-blinded, randomized, placebo-controlled, dose ascending study evaluated two oral doses of lonafarnib, 100 mg twice daily and 200 mg twice daily for 28 days.
+"The NIH Clinical Center has completed a study with significant implications for treatment of chronic hepatitis D, which often leads to cirrhosis and other life-threatening conditions," said Christopher Koh, MD, MHSc, a Principal Investigator at the NIH.
+"We look forward to continued research to potentially deliver an approved therapy to patients."

 A significant decrease in HDV RNA viral levels was observed after treatment with lonafarnib for 28 days compared with placebo, including a statistically significant dose-dependent difference in decline in HDV RNA virus between the 100 mg twice daily and 200 mg twice daily doses compared with placebo.
 The decline in HDV RNA viral levels significantly correlated with serum lonafarnib drug levels, providing further evidence for the efficacy of lonafarnib in chronic HDV.
-In the study, lonafarnib was generally well tolerated, with the most common adverse events in the treatment group being gastrointestinal related.
-"The NIH Clinical Center has completed a study with significant implications for treatment of chronic hepatitis D, which often leads to cirrhosis and other life-threatening conditions," said Theo Heller, MD, a Principal Investigator at the NIH.
-"We look forward to continued collaboration to potentially deliver an approved therapy to patients."
+In the study, lonafarnib was generally well tolerated, with the most common adverse events in the treatment group being mild to moderate nausea and diarrhea.
+"Hepatitis Delta Virus infection is the worst form of human viral hepatitis, with the worst outcomes, affecting 15 million people worldwide", said David Cory, President and Chief Executive Officer of Eiger.
+"There is no approved therapy for HDV and as such it is under-diagnosed and under-treated.
+We are committed to developing an all-oral cure for HDV."